StamLab/network-motifs/README.md

 Quickly enumerate all 3-node network motifs in a directed graph, with connection-type information.

 _motif3_network_changes_
 What do all three-node network motifs look like in a different graph?
 This is useful for comparing two graphs.
-Say that you have biological regulatory networks in graph from over two cell type samples.
+Say that you have biological regulatory networks represented as directed graphcs in two cell type samples.
 How do all 3-node feedforward loops found in one cell type's graph distribute over all 13 three-node network motifs in the second cell type's graph?

 Build
 ======